justjonah01/Pi-Hole-with-Docker/README.md

 # Pi-Hole-with-Docker on Windows
 ### Project showcasing how I set up Pi-Hole inside a Docker container.
 This document both a reference for me and a guide for beginners.
+Do let me know if I need to make any changes.

 ## 1. Install Docker Desktop and Set Up